-At Harrell and Harrell, our qui tam attorneys understand the stress and suffering you and your family were subjected to as a result of your employer’s illegal activities.
+At Harrell and Harrell, our team of Jacksonville personal injury attorneys understand the stress and suffering you and your family were subjected to as a result of your employer’s illegal activities.
 That’s why we will be there for you every step of the way until justice is served and our taxpayer dollars are reimbursed.

 Representing Cases of Retaliation Law